ethereum/EIPs/EIPS/eip-1.md

 <!-- -->

--   Send a message back to the EIP author with next step.
+-   Send a message back to the EIP author with the next step.

 Many EIPs are written and maintained by developers with write access to the Ethereum codebase.
 The EIP editors monitor EIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.